isabella232/partner-center-pr.pl-pl/partner-center/announcements/2021-march.md

 ### <a name="questions"></a>Masz pytania?

-Jeśli masz dodatkowe pytania dotyczące tej informacji, sprawdź odpowiednie społeczności usługi Yammer.
+Jeśli masz dodatkowe pytania dotyczące tego powiadomienia, sprawdź, czy Yammer społeczności.

 ________________
-## <a name="migrate-your-deals-from-partner-sales-connect-psc-to-partner-center"></a><a name="3"></a>Migrowanie transakcji z programu Partner Sales Connect (PSC) do Partner Center
+## <a name="migrate-your-deals-from-partner-sales-connect-psc-to-partner-center"></a><a name="3"></a>Migrowanie transakcji z programu Partner Sales Połączenie (PSC) do Partner Center

 ### <a name="categories"></a>Kategorie